Horizon Avionics Hardware

 Trouble was trying to figure out how to get it to 2.3GHZ.
 I had to calc π-type to figure out what to use to get it to the right frequency.

-• finished layout for pcb and wiring up sensors and putting it on the pcb, although i didnt finish wiring everything to the power rails and mcu. ill finish after i sleep. i need to fix the jtag/swd connectors as well
+• Today was a big day for us.
+We started off with doing some schematic work and adding a lot of the needed footprints like for BL.
+After that, we did the layout for pcb and wired up sensors and putting it on the pcb, although U didnt finish wiring everything to the power rails and mcu.
+I (@scooter) started the routing too for the bl chip, along with the cs, sck for rf chip as that takes time since it is a very sensitive ic. ill finish after i sleep. i need to fix the jtag/swd connectors as well.

 • started redoing layout

-• Started wiring, got stuck and realized the layout was bad so I scrapped it and did it again so I started a new layout
+• Started wiring, got stuck and realized the layout was bad so I scrapped it and did it again so I started a new layout.
+We didn’t have enough space on the PCB to properly route all the sensitive components.
+Also, idk what we were on, but we also had WAY too many screw terminals, we should only have like 5, not 12.

-• I realized the layout was bad so I did it one more time
+• I realized the layout was bad so I did it one more time.
+Started it- not finished it ;)

-• redid layout, starting wiring and it seems a lot nicer
+• redid layout, starting wiring some more, and this time, it finally seems to be a lot nicer

-Through every revision it looks very similar because we have an idea of what we want with the end result, but the process of laying out every single part and the specific wiring seems to change so its not really the same every time
+Through every revision it looks very similar because we have an idea of what we want with the end result, but the process of laying out every single part and the specific wiring seems to change so its not really the same every time.
+For example for this revision, we have the screw terminals on the top to allow more space on the sides for ant’s and stuff.

 Ive worked on it at random misc times and forgot to record

 • I completely redid the entire layout.
 Our first approach was laying everything out and then wiring, whereas with my latest version, I was focused on completing entire parts.
 Like completely wiring everything for a sensor, before wiring up the next part.
-I think this approach helped cuz now everything is actually able to fit(except the bootloader pins)
+I think this approach helped cuz now everything is actually able to fit(except the bootloader pins).
+The good thing is even though it was a full re-wiring, the layout was kept very similar, and it was more the way I routed it over the parts placement.

 • finished complete wiring, still need bootloader pins. worst case scenario ill will the wires directly to the mcu